prividentity/PrivateIdentity-Oldd/IEEE-2410-2020-STANDARD-FOR-BIOMETRIC-PRIVACY-[DRAFT].md

 SBP systems enable customers to advance the principles of the GDPR by transforming biometrics into anonymized FHE payloads.
 This eliminates the requirement for organizations to gather personal data to support robust security and advances the integrity and confidentiality principle and the data minimization principle of the GDPR [5].
 Please see the chart below to view in greater detail how SBP systems enable customers to advance each of these principles.

+#### 9.5.2 FHE Payloads Do Not Contain Biometric Data
-#### 9.5.2 We next consider biometric data.
+We next consider biometric data.
 Biometric data is required to be treated as a special category of personal data under the GDPR and is subject to increased compliance obligations.
 The GDPR defines biometric data as:

 > “personal data resulting from specific technical processing relating to the physical, physiological or behavioral characteristics of a natural person, which allow or confirm the unique identification of that natural person, such as facial images or dactyloscopic (fingerprint) data” [9].